gcpinckert/rb120_rb129/study_guide/setter_getter.md

 ## Using attr_*

-Because setter and getter methods are so commonplace, Ruby gives us a built-in short have to create them, `attr_accessor`.
+Because setter and getter methods are so commonplace, Ruby gives us a built-in short hand to create them: `attr_accessor`.
 This method takes a _symbol_ as an argument, which is used to create the method name for _both_ the getter and the setter methods.
 This is nice because we can now replace long and cumbersome method definitions with a single line.

 ```ruby
 class Student